lennard134/TicketToRideLAMAS/index.md

 station it is possible to use another player's connection to complete a route card.

 In the original game, a player has four options at each turn.
-First, the player can opt to gather coloured cards which allow them to claim certain colour-coded tracks in a next turn.
+First, the player can opt to gather coloured cards which allow them to claim certain colour-coded tracks in the next turn.
 Another possibility for a player is to claim a specific route.
 This is done by playing the number of cards of the length of the specific route, all with that route's colour.
 Only one route can be claimed during a player's turn.
 Additionally, a player can build a train station to utilize a route that has already been claimed by another player.
-Lastly, a player has the possibility to obtain new route cards.
+Lastly, a player can obtain new route cards.

 The game ends when one player has 2 trains left.
-Then every player does one extra turn and after that the points will be counted.
+Then every player does one extra turn and after that, the points will be counted.
 Route cards that are not completed will give a penalty by subtracting the points the route is worth from the total.

 ## Simplifications of the game
-In the original version of Ticket to Ride Europe there are 47 cities (nodes), 90 connections (edges) and 46 route cards, and the game can be played by 2 to 5 players ([here](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9)).
+In the original version of Ticket to Ride Europe, there are 47 cities (nodes), 90 connections (edges), and 46 route cards and the game can be played by 2 to 5 players ([here](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9)).
 For our research, this is too complex.
 Therefore, we simplify the game such that we have 3 agents playing the game.